dieguezguille/survey-challenge/README.md

 -   The application is live on `Heroku`.
 The latest version of the `main` can be found running [here](https://survey-web3-challenge.herokuapp.com/).

 -   Due to the challenge description not providing an actual API to fetch the `Daily Trivia` the sample JSON was served from the `/public` directory.
-Nevertheless, it is possible to change the URL and point to an actual API just by changing the variable `REACT_APP_SURVEY_URL` on the `.env` FILE.
+Nevertheless, it is possible to change the URL and point to an actual API just by changing the variable `REACT_APP_SURVEY_URL` on the `.env` file.

 -   If any Sentry errors are seen in the console output, know this happens because you probably have an ad blocker of some sort installed as a browser extension.